Davo176/frodo/README.md

 FrodoKEM: Learning with Errors Key Encapsulation
 ================================================

+Additional Testing - Will Davis
+You should be able to run:
+make RANDKATS
+make ENCAPSKATS
+make DECAPSKATS
+and then run the produced executables
+For interoperability you will again have to manually change the code between java and csharp The best way to do this is the find and replace java with csharp in the /tests directory Then for each run: make CREATEKEYPAIRS make CREATEENCAPSULATIONS make CHECKDECAPSULATIONS then run the the produced executables

 This C library implements **FrodoKEM**, an IND-CCA secure key encapsulation (KEM) protocol based on the well-studied Learning with Errors (LWE) problem [1], which in turn has close connections to conjectured-hard problems on generic, "algebraically unstructured" lattices.
 This package also includes a Python reference implementation.
 **FrodoKEM** is conjectured to be secure against quantum computer attacks.